nonoillora/url4everupdate/README.md

 # url4everupdate
-keep your url 4ever updated with two languages on your website this repository was created to update the url from our website* with multi-language
+#this repository was created to update the url from our website* with multi-language
+#require Jquery and two ids on HTML.
+You can modify this function to adapt to his own site.
+I only use two language on this function.

-*: The website should be a landing
+#*: The website should be a landing